Carrot cake Bliss balls in a coconut bowl on a white background

 Post Training Bliss Balls

-Bliss balls are the perfect vehicle for some protein powder making them into a tasty protein ball.
+Bliss balls are the perfect vehicle for protein powder.
+This makes them a tasty protein ball.
 These balls are portable and also include healthy fats and some much-needed energy.
-Protein is essential in muscle building and repair, by incorporating these in your post-workout regime you can maximise the benefits of your workout.
+Protein is essential in muscle building and repair, by incorporating these in your post-workout regime you can maximize the benefits of your workout.

 Nutrition Profile

-By adding 2 scoops of the recommended Vanilla Ice Cream protein to these bliss balls I have changed the protein profile.
+By adding this Vanilla Protein to the bliss balls recipe I have changed the protein profile.
 As a post-workout snack, I would suggest 3-4 bliss balls.
-4 carrot cake bliss balls would yield 20 grams of protein and 332 calories.
+Four carrot cake bliss balls would yield 20 grams of protein and 332 calories.

-How much protein should you be having each day?
+How much protein should you consume each day?
 Take a look at this article and see if you are getting enough.

 Carrot cake Bliss balls in a coconut bowl on a white background.
 Two Tablespoons with ingredients and bliss balls